cyrildewit/maximize/readme.md

 - PHP: A basic basic PHP framework for faster front-end development.

 ## Documentation
 In this documentation you will find some helpful information about the use of this starters kit.
-If you have any questions about the boilerplate or if you find some grammer mistakes, then feel free to contact me at: info(at)cyrildewit.nl.
+If you have any questions about Maximize or if you find some grammer mistakes, then feel free to contact me at: info(at)cyrildewit.nl.

 **In this documentation:**